 In addition to navigating America’s muddled racial waters in court, new immigrants faced confusing race relations in the labor market.
 Roediger states that immigrants were typically excluded from specialized skilled jobs and limited to difficult or tough jobs.
 Often immigrants competed with African Americans for jobs at the bottom rung of the labor market.
 To emphasize this point, Roediger discusses the racial slur “hunky” (used commonly to describe Slavic immigrants.)
 Slavic workers were concentrated in dangerous jobs in the railroad industry and over time, this slur was used to describe not just Slavs, but disabled railroad workers.

-While Roediger loses steam in his discussions of the CIO near the end of his book, this eloquent and well researched book provides a satisfying explanation for how the new immigrants became white.
-Typically, this transformation from inbetween to white has been seen as product of the Second World War, but America’s racial attitudes did not change overnight.
-Instead of simplifying this transformation, Roediger has developed a strong thesis which emphasizes the importance of the passage the New Deal, the Johnson Reed Act and acceptance by the recent immigrant of white American nationalism.
-This book is essentially for modern notions of American whiteness.
+While Roediger loses steam in his discussions of the CIO near the end of his book, this eloquent and well-researched book provides a satisfying explanation for how the new immigrants became white.
+Typically, this transformation from in-between to white has been seen as a product of the Second World War, but America’s racial attitudes did not change overnight.
+Instead of simplifying this transformation, Roediger has developed a strong thesis which emphasizes the importance of the passage the New Deal, the Johnson-Reed Act and acceptance by the recent immigrant of white American nationalism.
+This book is essential for understanding modern notions of American whiteness.